 Did you take the SAT more than once?
-Remember: We will use your highest SAT score in your academic certification to provide you the best result possible.
+You may take the SAT or ACT an unlimited number of times before you enroll full time in college.
+If you take either test more than once, the best subscore from different tests are used to give you the best possible score.
+We will use your highest SAT and/or ACT score in your academic certification to provide you the best result possible.